IRL

 Are you sure you want to delete this message?

-Withdrawal is when the penis is withdrawn (pulled out) of the vagina before cumming.
+Withdrawal is when the penis is pulled out of the vagina before ejaculation (cumming).

 How effective is withdrawal?

-This is one of the least effective contraception methods, failing about one in five times!
+Withdrawal is one of the least effective contraception methods, failing about 1 in 5 times (up to 20%).

 Here are a few reasons why pulling out might not work,